 Message from the President

-It is my high honor to serve as the 2017-18 President of the Board of Directors of the Gateway Cities Council of Governments, and it is my pleasure to welcome you to our website.
-This organization has demonstrated what can be accomplished by developing a consensus among our diverse cities.
+As President of the Board of Directors of the Gateway Cities Council of Governments, it is my pleasure to welcome you to our website.
 The Gateway Cities COG represents twenty-seven cities of southeast Los Angeles County, as well as the County of Los Angeles and the Port of Long Beach.
 This unique organization has its focus on improving the lives of the residents of our region of Los Angeles County in four major areas: transportation, air quality, housing, and economic development.

-The Strategic Transportation Plan has served as the impetus to launch the development of plans for the major arterial corridors that cross the Gateway Cities from one end to the next.
+The Strategic Transportation Plan has served as the motivation to launch the development of plans for the major arterial corridors that cross the Gateway Cities.
 The object of these studies is to create “complete streets”, making these corridors highly efficient and safe, not just for cars and trucks, but for transit services, bicycles, and pedestrians as well.
-The first of these studies, on the Artesia Boulevard corridor from the west to the east end of the COG boundaries, has recently been completed, and work is continuing on the Lakewood/Rosemead Boulevard Corridor, which is in the final stages.
+The first of these studies was Artesia Boulevard Corridor, which has been completed.
+The next is Lakewood/Rosemead Boulevard Corridor, which is in the final stages.
 The plans for these Corridors are developed with the full cooperation and participation of the cities along the respective corridors.
-Soon to follow these studies will be the development of plans for the Atlantic Avenue/Boulevard and Florence Avenue Corridors, and future corridors are planned, based on the STP and city recommendations.
+Currently we are developing plans for the Atlantic Avenue/Boulevard and Florence Avenue Corridors, and future corridors are planned, based on the STP and city recommendations.

-Thanks to funding from our County Board of Supervisors, the Gateway Cities Homeless Action Plan initiative, which has the goal of finding permanent housing for the homeless in our region of the county, is now in its sixth year of operation.
-In its first five years, this very successful program has permanently housed over 1,800 previously homeless individuals.
-Working with our partners, the wonderful organization People Assisting the Homeless (PATH), we have served thousands more homeless persons, linking them to medical services, emergency shelters, financial assistance, and veterans’ programs.
-With the recent passage of County Measure H, we look forward to having even more resources to deal with the ongoing challenge of homelessness in our region of the county.
+Thanks to funding from our County Board of Supervisors, the Gateway Cities Homeless Action Plan initiative, which has the goal of finding permanent housing for the homeless in our region of the county, is now in its eighth year of operation.
+In its first years, this very successful program has permanently housed over 2100 previously homeless individuals.
+Working with our partner, the wonderful organization People Assisting the Homeless (PATH), we have served thousands more homeless persons, linking them to medical services, emergency shelters, financial assistance, and veterans’ programs.

 The COG’s Economic Development Working Group continues to work on strategies to improve the economy and job opportunities for the residents of the Gateway Cities.
 In the past year Long Beach City College, Southeast Los Angeles County Workforce Development Board, and Cerritos Regional Chamber of Commerce have joined the Working Group in the continued development of strategies to lower unemployment within the Gateway Cities region.
 The Working Group has also joined forces with the Los Angeles Small Business Development Center located at Long Beach City College to create a job training partnership.
 We have an economy largely supported by the trade industry through our local ports, which accounts for 45% of the value of all goods that are shipped to the United States.
 We still have a very important manufacturing sector with significant job opportunities in the area of advanced manufacturing.
-We are working with our state representatives to develop strategies to support these industries because of the needs of our residents to have access to well-paying jobs that they provide.
+We are working with our state representatives to develop strategies to support these industries because of the needs of our residents to have access to well-paying jobs.
 We continue to promote the Gateway Cities as a place where businesses would want to locate.
-I invite you to explore our website’s “Site Prospector” program by clicking on the “Site Selections Tools” tab on our home page to access a “one stop” database of available buildings and properties throughout the Gateway Cities area where potential employers can locate.
+I invite you to explore our website’s “Site Prospector” program by clicking on the “Site Selection Tools” tab on our home page to access a “one stop” database of available buildings and properties throughout the Gateway Cities area where potential employers can locate.

 President, Board of Directors